Amed Rosario Player Props: Guardians vs. Pirates

 Amed Rosario At The Plate

-- Rosario is hitting .254 with 16 doubles, five triples, two home runs and 21 walks.
+- Rosario is hitting .257 with 16 doubles, five triples, three home runs and 21 walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.